Pratãtyasamutpàdàdivibhaïganirdeèasåtram 1

 There are these three (volitional) processes: bodily (volitional) processes, verbal (volitional) processes, mental (volitional) processes.

-`Because of (volitional) processes: consciousness', what is consciousness?
+‘With (volitional) processes as condition: consciousness’, what is consciousness?

 There is a group of six consciousnesses: eye-consciousness, ear-, nose-, tongue-, body-, and mind-consciousness.